-Muhoney's father was born in Limerick, Ireland in 1865 and his grandmother was a McCarty.
-Another Limerick McCarty had a son named Henry, born about the same time as Muhoney's father.
-He was born Henry McCarty but died as Billy the Kid.
+"Maroney's" father Moses McCarty Flanagan was born in Limerick, Ireland, in 1865 and his grandmother was a McCarty.
+Another Limerick McCarty had a son named Henry, born about the same time as Modie's father.
+He was born Henry McCarty, but died as Billy the Kid.
 Were they were cousins?

 A while back I read a New Yorker article -- "The Many Stories of Billy the Kid" by Fintan O’Toole.
 The author had a theory about why there were so many glamorous legends about someone very unglamorous:

 The Kid was about 18 when he arrived in Lincoln County [New Mexico].
 He was small – about five feet seven – thin, and boyish, with a silky, adolescent fuzz on his upper lip.
 He looked weak and easy to pick on, and Lincoln County was a place of hard men all too willing to exploit the vulnerable.
 No one knew much of his past.
 So he gave himself a new name and invented a life story: that of an intrepid, romantic, daring outlaw, no longer a skinny boy, a man you wouldn’t want to mess with.